-The APA obtained the monthly statements for the District's bank accounts from its fiscal year 2020 audit waiver request.
+The APA obtained the monthly statements for the District's bank accounts from its fiscal year 2021 audit waiver request.
 From those statements, the APA noted that all District checks written during the examination period contained only one signature.
+An example of such checks is shown below.